 HISTORY of MOUNTAIN WRITING in Southern BC

-The oldest of the publications is by the famous explorer Walter Moberly, one of whose men was the original discoverer of Rogers Pass, before Rogers.
+The oldest publications are by the famous explorer Walter Moberly, one of whose men was the original discoverer of Rogers Pass, before Rogers.
 A copy of his book is in the Archives of the Whyte Museum of the Canadian Rockies in Banff.

 Two famous and indispensable books for the guidebook author and the historian of these mountains are those by Arthur O. Wheeler (1905) and Howard Palmer (1914).
 Both are collectors’ items now found in mountaineering libraries.
-The atmosphere of the early exploration of the Columbia Mountains (then the Interior Ranges) is well conveyed; the two authors were active mountaineers, and Wheeler was a mapmaker as well.
+The atmosphere of the early exploration of the Columbia Mountains (then the Interior Ranges) is well conveyed; the two authors were active mountaineers, and Wheeler was also a mapmaker.
 An outstanding group of companions in the early history of these mountains was Holway, Butters, and Palmer.
-Today, their climbs are nothing unusual, but in their own day their ascents were done in such isolation that they were bold indeed and an accident could mean a serious threat.
+Today, their climbs are nothing unusual, but in their day their ascents were done in such isolation that they were bold indeed and an accident could mean a serious threat.
 The biography of Holway is given by his friend Howard Palmer (1931).
 “The Guiding Spirit” is largely a biography of the well-known mountain guide Edward Feuz, Jr. and is quite entertaining.
-There is only a little reference to the West Kootenay area in this guidebook, however.
+Little reference to the West Kootenay area is in this guidebook.

 The internet also carries information on access – the Canadian Mountain Encyclopedia and www.bivouac.com.